AideenM12/Joyce-English-School-MS4/TESTING.md

 ---

-### Test Case 19
+### Test Case 20
 > As a site administrator I want to have a simple payment system so that users have no problem making purchases.

 * This particular user story has already been adequately tested in Test Case 9.
 Please refer back to [Test Case 9](#Test-Case-9) for further information.

 ---

-### Test Case 20
+### Test Case 21
-> As a site adminstrator I want to prevent unauthorized users from having access to Admin content and other users profiles.
+> As a site adminstrator I want to prevent unauthorized users from having access to Admin content and other users' profiles.

 * This particular user story will be explored in depth in the Testing Route Handlers section of this document.
 Please refer to the[Manual Testing of Route Handlers](#Manual-Testing-of-Route-Handlers) section for more information.